kakwa/curriculum-vitae/cv.en.typ

 = Personal Interests

 #resume-item[
-  - Tickering & Sharing: 3D printing & modeling, Electronic, Open Source development.
+  - Tinkering & Sharing: 3D printing & modeling, Electronics, Open Source development.
   - Music: Guitar and piano practice.
-  - Learning: Curious on a wide range of topics, from Science to Design, Economics or History.
+  - Learning: Curious about a wide range of topics, from Science to Design, Economics or History.
 ]